Retribution Paladin DPS Spec, Builds, and Talents — Dragonflight 10.2

 Crusader Strike ability,

-Templar Strikes or the regular base
+Templar Strikes is generally much stronger than just using the regular base

 Crusader Strike.

-Templar Strikes has some unusual behaviour where its global cooldown is not reduced by Haste as most abilities are, which means that as you gain more Haste with more gear it tends to perform worse than base
+Templar Strikes has some unusual behaviour where its global cooldown is not reduced by Haste as most abilities are, which means that as you gain more Haste with more gear or other effects

-Crusader Strike is Physical, which means that it synergizes much better with AoE-centric talents like
+However, its native damage type is Radiant, which means that it synergizes much better with AoE-centric talents like

-Rush of Light provides a consistent Haste buff as long as you are using single-target spenders, and
+Rush of Light provides a consistent Haste buff as long as you are using single-target spenders,

 On AoE, you will want to use Tempest of the Lightbringer,